-When it comes to concerns of the heart, Dr. Corwin Thomas is a Cardiologist who serves the Lafayette, La area near you.
-He has more than 15 years of experience and is board certified in interventional cardiology, nuclear medicine, and internal medicine.
+When it comes to concerns of the heart, Dr. Corwin Thomas is a cardiologist who serves the Lafayette, LA area.
+He has more than 15 years of experience and is board-certified in interventional cardiology, nuclear medicine, and internal medicine.
 Dr. Thomas provides top notch quality care to all his patients and can help you too with any heart problems you may be experiencing.
 You can visit the website https://www.ctcardio.com to learn more about the services CT Cardio offers.
 Or call the office directly at 337-234-3163 to speak to one of the highly skilled medical team.
 A healthy heart is a healthier you!

 Heart Health Tips – https://www.webmd.com